 There are more points to address:

-How do you keep track which parts are already translated and which parts not - and additional are all target languages fully translated?
+- How do you keep track which parts are already translated and which parts are not - and additional are all target languages fully translated?

-How you update / fix typos in translations after deployment?
+- How do you update / fix typos in translations after deployment?

 Translation Management Systems are a great help.
-But most tools out there are build for onetime translation of your documents.
+But most tools out there are built for one-time translation of your documents.
 Not for continuously translating your application.
 So there is still a gap between the development and the translation process.

 Locize is a localization as a service platform made by i18next.
 The close integration of i18next brings a lot of additional value and asserts you an additional level of support and saves you endless time spent on localization.